ajish-antony/website-image-rewrite-s3/README.md

 ![
 alt_txt
 ](https://i.ibb.co/PxYYFm5/org-policy-2.png)
-The policy I have created is provided below.
+The policy I have created for accessing a particular bucket is provided below.
 ```sh
 {
     "Version": "2012-10-17",